merkle-open/NitroNet/README.md

         new DefaultUnityModule(basePath).Configure(container);
     }

-#### (B) Directly without the Unity IoC Framework
+#### (B) Directly without the Unity IoC framework
-You don't like Unity and you design your application with an other IoC Framework?
+You don't like Unity and you design your application with an other IoC framework?
 No Problem.
-In this case, you can install NitroNet only with our Base-Package:
+In this case, you can install NitroNet only with our base package:

 `PM >` `Install-Package NitroNet`

 ##### Extend your Global.asax
 *Please extend your Global.asax in the same way as in scenario (A)*

-##### Register NitroNet with your own IoC Framework
+##### Register NitroNet with your own IoC framework
-Actually, we only made a Unity-Integration with NitroNet.
-But it's easy to use an other IoC Framework.
-Following our Unity-Sample as a template for you ([Gist](https://gist.github.com/daniiiol/036be44e535768fac2df5eec0aff9180)):
+Actually, we only made a Unity integration with NitroNet.
+But it's easy to use another IoC Framework.
+Please follow our Unity sample as a template for you ([Gist](https://gist.github.com/daniiiol/036be44e535768fac2df5eec0aff9180)):

 ###### DefaultUnityModule